Trench (album): Commercial performance

 Trench became Twenty One Pilots' first number one album in Australia, debuting atop the ARIA Albums Chart on October 13.
 It also debuted at number one in New Zealand, Spain, Portugal, Czech Republic, Mexico, and the Netherlands.

 Trench debuted at number two on the US Billboard 200 behind the soundtrack for A Star Is Born, with 175,000 album-equivalent units, of which 135,000 were pure album sales.
-This marked the band's biggest sales week in the country, surpassing their number one album Blurryface.
+This marked the band's biggest sales week in the country until Breach (2025), surpassing their number one album Blurryface.
 It is the band's second US top three album.
 The album then dipped to number 7 in its second week with 49,000 units.
 The album debuted at number one on the Top Rock Albums and Alternative Albums charts, and every song from the album charted in the top 25 of the US Hot Rock Songs chart.
 The album also debuted at number two on the Canadian Albums Chart with 11,000 album-equivalent units.
-The album was leading the UK midweek charts upon its release with 6,000 combined sales, but debuted number two on the UK Albums Chart with 29,835 copies (including 6,178 sales equivalent streams), almost 2,000 behind the soundtrack album A Star Is Born, making it the band's highest charting album to date in the country.
-It also became the band's highest charting album in Ireland, Scotland, Finland, and Norway, debuting at number two in these countries.
+The album was leading the UK midweek charts upon its release with 6,000 combined sales, but debuted number two on the UK Albums Chart with 29,835 copies (including 6,178 sales equivalent streams), almost 2,000 behind the soundtrack album A Star Is Born, making it the band's highest-charting album to date in the country.
+It also became the band's highest-charting album in Ireland, Scotland, Finland, and Norway, debuting at number two in these countries.
 In France, the album debuted at number nine on the SNEP Albums Chart, selling 6,400 units.
 In the US, Trench was certified Platinum on May 14, 2020.

 By January 3, 2019, 7,000 cassette copies of Trench had been sold in the US, making it the third most sold cassette album of 2018 behind Guardians of the Galaxy: Awesome Mix Vol. 1 and Guardians of the Galaxy Vol 2: Awesome Mix Vol. 2, and making a major contribution to the 23% rise in cassette sales in the US in 2018.